TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:20:38 EDT 2023

 The Yale Typeface

-His types were revived in 2010 by Jeff Levine as Publication JNL.
+His type styles were revived in 2010 by Jeff Levine as Publication JNL.

 Typophile Chapbook: Theodore Low De Vinne; was published by Carl Purington Rollins.